hihipy/hihipy.github.io/README.md

 **Diagnostic recipe.** If inline math is rendering as literal text on a new page, check three things in order:
 1. Is the page calling `{{< katex >}}` *before* `{{< lead >}}`?
 See BUG-003.
-2. Is the inline math written as `\\(...\\)` (double-backslash) in markdown source?
-Single-backslash will not work.
+2. Is the inline math written as SINGLE-backslash `\(...\)` in markdown source, and is Goldmark passthrough enabled in markup.toml (BUG-039)?
+Double-backslash is obsolete and now breaks matching.
 3. Does the expression contain an apostrophe (`'`)?
 Replace it with `\\prime` or restructure to avoid.

-**Why this matters.** Inline KaTeX works fine on this site with the right syntax.
-The pitfall is that the natural syntax (`\(M\)` borrowed from LaTeX, Pandoc, and most static site generators) does not work here because of Goldmark's escape handling.
-The double-backslash workaround is non-obvious and easy to lose during refactors.
-Documenting the working syntax with verified examples saves future debugging cycles.
+**Why this matters.** With Goldmark passthrough enabled (BUG-039), the natural single-backslash syntax now works correctly, because passthrough stops Goldmark from touching the delimiters.
+This replaces the older, fragile double-backslash workaround.
+The lesson retained: math rendering problems on this site are almost always Goldmark processing the source before KaTeX sees it; passthrough is the structural fix, not delimiter escaping.

 ### BUG-018: Blowfish `{{< chart >}}` shortcode body must be the inside of an object literal, not a complete object